AndrewSukhobok95/GANPPBO/README.md

 3. Activate environment: `conda activate ganppbo`
 4. Open project directory: `cd GANPPBO`
 5. Install dependencies: `conda env update -f environment.yml --prune`
+6. Setup submodules:
+    - BE CAREFUL WITH THIS STEP: There are 2 ways of preforming it
+    1. (Preferred one) `git submodule init` - You will copy the code of PPBO from the last commit assigned to GANPPBO repository
+    2. `git submodule update --init --recursive` - You will switch to the last commit of PPBO code and then copy it to GANPPBO
-6. Activate widget extension: `jupyter nbextension enable --py widgetsnbextension`
+7. Activate widget extension: `jupyter nbextension enable --py widgetsnbextension`

 ## Original project info